-End of Current Term: June 2016
+End of Current Term: January 2015

 In addition to her OFA board appointment, Lorraine is also a Director and Chair of the Audit Committee, and member of the Governance Committee for Brookfield Real Estate Services Fund.
-She is also a Director and Chair of the Audit Committee of IBI Group.
-She is also the Co-founder and President of a mobile application called Kwikly.
+She is also a Director and member of the Audit Committee of IBI Group.
 Lorraine has many years of experience in capital markets and in particular, derivatives.
 She was a Vice President and Director with General Re Financial Products Canada (GRFP), a derivatives organization.
 Prior to joining GRFP, she worked as a financial consultant, and was at a number of corporations including Prudential Global Funding and Citibank Canada.
 Before Citibank Canada, Lorraine was with Touche Ross and Co (now Deloitte and Touche) as a member of the audit group and she obtained her CA designation at that time.

-She is an active volunteer and past Board member of a number of charitable organizations in Ontario and in New York.
-Lorraine is also a Director of the Associates of the University of Toronto, Inc.
+She is an active volunteer and past Board member of a number of charitable organizations in Ontario.
+Lorraine is also a member of the Institute of Corporate Directors and a Director of the Associates of the University of Toronto, Inc.